Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 ## 18-06-2021
 - ✔️ allow interactive buttons
 - ✔️ update possibilities
-- ⏲️ Classify only by telling if there is something or not on the image
+- ✔️ Classify only by telling if there is something or not on the image
+- bug fixes
+- reflexion about optimization possibilities [#25](https://github.com/Rob174/detection_nappe_hydrocarbures_IMT_cefrem/issues/25)

+Working version : dd43dc4e8fd941a7738dc0a238647b0923182c8b

 - ⏲️ Classify only by using 2 probabilities (seep or spill) --> if vector output (0,0) --> other

 ✔️ done and tested ; 🔨 done not tested ; ⏲️ in progress ; ⏳ waiting for other scripts to finish ; 🚩 problem ; 🐛 bug ; 〰️ ok does the job but maybe to improve